 Official Selections: Mad Dash (screenplay) by William Leonard, A Chippy Off the Old Block (screenplay) by Kelly Jean Karam, 420 by Marc Schneider, Hunger by Mukta Bharti.

-The Bug operates a cash bar and concession stand.
-Seating is limited at The Bug Theater.
-We are accepting donations at the door and in advance.
+We are accepting donations at the door and in advance for our festival(s).
 All donations go to award-winning filmmakers and activists.
 You can contact us via snail mail - In Care Of 4259 West Florida Avenue, # 19495 Denver, Colorado, USA - or by TEXT/CALL (720) 298-1524.

 Here are the types of films we are looking for.
 To get a better idea, browse the selections at Films for Action & Top Documentary Films.
-Submission topics include Law & Jurisprudence, False Left/Right Political Paradigm, Right to Travel, Prison Reform, Constitution, Anarchy, Liberty, Libertarian, "Green" Ideals, Cannabis/Hemp, Marijuana Legalization, Medical Marijuana, Natural Healing, Arts/Artists, Biography, Conspiracy, Politics, Comedy & Satire, Crime, Drugs, Economics, Environment/Ecology, Filmmaking, Health, History, Media, Military/ War, Guns & 2nd Amendment, Music, Mystery, Magick, Nature, Philosophy, Politics, Psychology, Religion, Christianity, Science, Sexuality, Society, Sports, Technology, Cosmology, "Flat Earth", Heliocentrism, Geocentrism, Astrology, Urban Planning, Biology & Chemistry.
+Submission topics include Bible & Prophecy, Law & Jurisprudence, False Left/Right Political Paradigm, Right to Travel, Prisons & Prison Reform, Constitution, Anarchy, Liberty, Libertarian, "Green" Ideals, Cannabis/Hemp, Marijuana Legalization, Medical Marijuana, Natural Healing, Arts/Artists, Biography, Conspiracy, Politics, Comedy & Satire, Crime, Drugs, Economics, Environment/Ecology, Filmmaking, Health, History, Media, Military/ War, Guns & 2nd Amendment, Music, Mystery, Magick, Nature, Philosophy, Politics, Psychology, Religion, Christianity, Science, Sexuality, Society, Sports, Technology, Cosmology, "Flat Earth", Heliocentrism, Geocentrism, Astrology, Urban Planning, Civil Rights & Civil Asset Forfeiture, Police Brutality, Biology & Chemistry, Chemtrails & Geoengineering, Slavery & Reconstruction, Revolution & Declaration of Independence.

 Activists submit short and feature-length films, screenplays, music, art, and photography for consideration by the CIAFF team.
 FilmFreeway is always 100% free for submitters.
 With FilmFreeway, activists always retain 100% of their rights to their intellectual property.
 Activists can submit their screenplays, shorts, feature-length films, scripts, photos, and music projects entirely online.
 FilmFreeway online screeners play seamlessly, in beautiful, crystal-clear HD quality.
 Videos can be streamed securely in HD for review and judging purposes.